-Dave is the Head of Actuarial at the Company, he is responsible for calculation of IFRS reserves, EBS technical provisions and EBS capital requirements.
-Prior to assuming the role, Dave worked at Phoenix providing advice around implementation.
+Dave is the Chief Actuary at the Company, he is responsible for calculation of IFRS reserves, EBS technical provisions and EBS capital requirements, as well as balance sheet management, including ALM, capital and liquidity.
+Prior to assuming the role.
+Dave worked at Phoenix Group providing advice around IFRS17 implementation.
 Prior to Phoenix, Dave worked in a variety of roles including Head of ALM at Canada Life UK, Stochastic Reporting manager at Legal and General and led Pillar 3 actuarial reporting for Aviva's ex-Friends Life business.
 Dave has a wealth of financial reporting experience, having worked under Canadian GAAP, EBS, Solvency II and USGAAP reporting measures, valuing both nonprofit and with-profits products.
 Dave holds a Bachelor of Science in Mathematics, Operational Research, Statistics and Economics from the University of Warwick.
-He holds the FIA designation from the Institute and Faculty of Actuaries
+He holds the FIA designation from the Institute and Faculty of Actuaries.